Prescription medicines: 10 tips for using them safely

 - Don't assume that it is safe to drive when taking medicines - even some over-the-counter preparations, such as cold and flu tablets, can be a problem.
 If the medicine causes you to feel drowsy or dizzy, or causes problems with your vision, you should not drive a car.

 If in doubt about any medicine ask your doctor or pharmacist.
-The national Medicines Line also provides information about medicines.
+The national Medicines Line also provides (non-emergency) information about medicines.

 Access myDr's CMI search for Consumer Medicine Information leaflets.